Thomas-J-Kidd/WALLY_DOCS/Regression Tests/Writing a basic regression test.md

+# Step 5 Adding our test to be simulated by Questa

+If we want our test to show up

-# Step 5 Execute testing
+# Step 6 Execute testing

 When you want to execute testing, we can do this in either of two ways.
 Either with through a GUI or through the terminal.
 Terminal verification can be nice for quick checks, but for catching the actual bug in your HDL or test is almost impossible.